Similarities abound for Browns, Chiefs in first playoff game

 Many of the Chiefs’ starters, including Mahomes, Hill and Kelce, will step onto the field for the first time in 21 days.
 They locked up the No. 1 seed and a first-round bye in Week 16, and Reid chose to rest them in their regular-season finale rather than risk an injury.
 But nobody within the facility at 1 Arrowhead Drive seems too concerned about rust.

 “Our guys practice fast.
-They do it day-in and day-out,” Reid said, “and that’s an important quality to have, especially at this time of year and the way we’ve been scheduled here.”
+They do it day in and day out,” Reid said, “and that’s an important quality to have, especially at this time of year and the way we’ve been scheduled here.”

 GETTING OUT OF THE GATES